Kameonx/SG/readme.txt

 ## Using The Sprite Generator

-You can access the app in two ways:
+You can access the app:

-### Option 1: Use the Pygame GUI Version
+### 1: Use the Pygame GUI Version
 🎮 Run the desktop application for an interactive experience:

 1. Install the required dependencies with `pip install -r requirements.txt`